 Where do all these peanut butters even come from and how are they made?

-So where and when did it get its fame?
-The peanut is native to South America where scientists thing it has been growing for thousands of years.
+The humble peanut is native to South America where scientists think it has been growing for thousands of years.
 When the Europeans came to Central America in the 16th century they quickly liked and adopted the peanut into their diet.
-Since peanuts travel well they were a great food for long sea voyages and that way ended up on West Africa (according to the latest theories) where people adopted them rapidly.
-It is thought that from there on they ended up in the US through slave ships.
-Peanuts were an essential provision during the civil war in the US and good marketing strategies kept them popular.
+Since peanuts travel well, they were a great food for long sea voyages.
+As was the case for many foods, these travels led through the spread of peanuts.

 Making peanut butter

 The process for making peanut butter is actually quite simple.
 It consists of the following steps: